 Earl Newsome and Jonathan Reichental are like most CIOs in that they think at scale.
 But, what sets them apart from the pack is their ability to think so thoughtfully about the future, plan their goals, and accomplish them.
-On this episode of CIO Confidential Earl and Jonathan lay their plans for the smart cities of the future, discuss why culture is a key ingredient to a thriving company, and dive into what exactly an “infinity crisis mirror” is.
+On this episode of CIO Classified Earl and Jonathan lay their plans for the smart cities of the future, discuss why culture is a key ingredient to a thriving company, and dive into what exactly an “infinity crisis mirror” is.

 - CIO’s have to be both technically savvy and socially adept.
 Any effective leader has to have a strong social IQ that guides their work as an orator, telling the story of IT’s impact, and as a listener, gathering feedback from their colleagues and understanding company culture.